Black Friday Sale!

 At this stage in the podcast naming process, you should also check to see if any of your potential names are already taken by another podcast.
 Check podcast apps and search on Google to see what comes up.
 If you find a show that already has the name, it’s time to move on to another idea.
 But if the same-name show stopped making episodes several years ago, you can ask the previous showrunner if they can give you the name or would be willing to sell it to you.

 Bad examples of podcast names can be just as instructive as good ones.
-When you’re conceiving a name for your podcast, don’t make these mistakes.
+When you’re thinking of a name for your podcast, don’t make these mistakes.

 This should be a no-brainer, but don’t pick a name that doesn’t make sense.
 Keep it short and simple.
 Remember, the title should be searchable so new audiences can discover it online.